holistics/dbml/README.md

 The list of column settings you can use:

+- `note: "string to add notes"`: add a metadata note to this column
 - `primary key` or `pk`: mark a column as primary key.
-For composite primary key, refer to the Indexes section
+For composite primary key, refer to the 'Indexes' section
 - `null` or `not null`: mark a column null or not null
 - `unique`: mark the column unique
-- `note: "string to add notes"`: add a metadata note to this column
-- `default: some_value`: set a default value of the column, please refer to the Default Value section below (coming soon)
+- `default: some_value`: set a default value of the column, please refer to the 'Default Value' section below (NEW)
 - `increment`: mark the column as auto increment (NEW)

 **Default Value (NEW):** You can set default value as: